CEU-Economics-and-Business/ECBS-5147-Data-Engineering-2-Cloud-Computing/serverless.md

 #Data-Preprocessing: converting ratings to numerical
 rating_data<-as.numeric(rating_data)

-#Let's have another look at the ratings data
+#Let's have another look at the rating data
 head(rating_data)

 ```